This post may contain affiliate links.

 This is my personal favourite island on the Australian coast.
-The third largest sand island in the world is immensely popular with the Brisbane locals at only 58km north east of the city.
+The third largest sand island in the world is immensely popular with the Brisbane locals at only 58km northeast of the city.

-Moreton island is particularly suited for camping and exploring by 4WD.
-In fact like most of the islands around QLD, there are no sealed roads, the car ferry drops you off at the beach to drive across sandy tracks to your campsite.
+Moreton Island is particularly suited for camping and exploring by 4WD.
+In fact, like most of the islands around QLD, there are no sealed roads, the car ferry drops you off at the beach to drive across sandy tracks to your campsite.

-The massive fresh water lake in the middle of the island, surrounded by towering sand dunes, is also a great experience if swimming in the ocean isn’t for you.
+The massive freshwater lake in the middle of the island, surrounded by towering sand dunes, is also a great experience if swimming in the ocean isn’t for you.
 Sand tobogganing into the lake is a special experience not to be missed.

 At 120KM long and 45KM wide, it isn’t a small island but again doesn’t have sealed roads and even the airport runway is actually the main beach at low tide.

 Thousands flock to the island both local and from abroad.
-A unique aspect of the island is that it has the second highest concentration of fresh water lakes after Tasmania, over 100 in fact.
+A unique aspect of the island is that it has the second highest concentration of freshwater lakes after Tasmania, over 100 in fact.

 If you don’t have your own transport, you can experience Fraser Island by taking a day tour from Brisbane with numerous tour companies such as Sunset Safaris.

 Split into two islands, North and South, these two don’t get the same number of visitors as their two northern cousins.
-Stradbroke was 1 island back in 1894 when the combination of strong storms, a ship wreck and the detonation of explosives destroyed the sand dunes creating the channel.
+Stradbroke was 1 island back in 1894 when the combination of strong storms, a shipwreck and the detonation of explosives destroyed the sand dunes creating the channel.

 North Stradie, as it is known, has sealed roads and is quite developed with services and shops on the island.
 South Island has less facilities.

 This smaller island differs from the others in two ways.
 It is connected to the mainland via a bridge and is heavily urbanised on the southern corner forming a satellite suburb of Brisbane.

 The southern part of Bribie Island is much more protected that the others making the seas perfect for younger visitors.

-We have spent many nights traveling across QLD and camping in our stock standard Hilux, every time it was a great experience.
+We have spent many nights traveling across QLD and camping in our stock standard Hilux, and every time it was a great experience.
 Make sure that you are prepared for all eventualities as the Australian outback and bush can really turn harsh extremely quickly.